 , unlike most Bomberman games, is a straightforward action Platform Game

 , and it is one of the few Bomberman games that allows the titular hero to jump freely.
 This is partially due to the game originally being planned as a new addition to the Bonk

-.
+series, until it was decided the game should be focused on Bomberman.
 Opinion of the game from its release through today is very mixed, what with the game being a Genre Shift Black Sheep

-in the series, having a lot of silly graphical and design choices (Salt Bombs?), having its story be a Star Wars/Super Mario ripoff, and, most damning of all for a Bomberman game, no multiplayer
+in the series, having a lot of silly graphical and design choices (Salt Bombs?), having its story be a Star Wars/Super Mario knockoff, and, most damning of all for a Bomberman game, no multiplayer

 It is currently available to purchase from the Wii